How to Use SSL/TLS with Node.js — SitePoint

-It’s time!
-No more procrastination and poor excuses: Let’s Encrypt works beautifully, and having an SSL-secured site is easier than ever.
+In 2020, there’s no reason for your website not to use HTTPS.
+Visitors expect it, Google uses it as a ranking factor and browser makers will happily name and shame those sites not using it.

-In this article, I’ll work through a practical example of how to add a Let’s Encrypt-generated certificate to your Express.js server.
+In this tutorial, I’ll walk you through a practical example of how to add a Let’s Encrypt–generated certificate to your Express.js server.

 But protecting our sites and apps with HTTPS isn’t enough.
 We should also demand encrypted connections from the servers we’re talking to.
-We’ll see that possibilities exist to activate the SSL/TLS layer even if it wouldn’t be enabled by default.
+We’ll see that possibilities exist to activate the SSL/TLS layer even when it’s not enabled by default.

+Note: if you’re looking for instructions on how to set up SSL with NGINX when configuring it to work as a reverse proxy for a Node app, check out our quick tip, “Configuring NGINX and SSL with Node.js”.

-Let’s start with a short review of HTTPS’s current state.
+Let’s start with a short review of the current state of HTTPS.

 HTTPS Everywhere